clux/shipcat/doc/templates.md

 - `services/myservice` (service folder)
 - `templates` (global templates folder)

-Files from the global `templates` folder is only used if there's no file with the same name in your service folder.
+Files from the global `templates` folder are only used if there's no file with the same name in your service folder.

-When applied to the helm chart, `shipcat` will have templated these files and will return a struct like:
+When applied to the helm chart, `shipcat` will template these files and return a struct like:

 ```yaml
 configs: